alfg/murmur-rest/README.md

 - Early development.
 Expect changes that might break the first revision of the RESTful API
 - API is incomplete and will be completed over time
-- I'm following the RESTful API specification and standards as closely as I can, please feel free to make any corrections
+- I'm following the RESTful API specification and standards as closely as I can (with some exceptions), please feel free to suggest any corrections
 - Murmur SLICE API is located here: http://mumble.sourceforge.net/slice/Murmur.html

 ### TODO